restatedev/examples/typescript/basics/README.md

 * **[Virtual Objects](src/3_virtual_objects.ts):** Stateful serverless objects
   to manage durable consistent state and state-manipulating logic.

+* **[Building blocks](src/4_durable_building_blocks.ts):** Restate gives you a durable version of common building blocks like queues, promises, RPC, state, and timers.
+  This example shows a handler which processes payment failure events from a payment provider.
+  The handler reminds the customer for 3 days to update their payment details, and otherwise cancels the subscriptions.

 ### Running the examples

 1. Make sure you have installed the dependencies: `npm install`.